Raedin24/School/L400/DCIT 423/Module 14 - Routing Concepts.md

 2. Routing table entries of a router do not have to match that of a different router
 3. Routing information does not provide a return path

+- Network discovery is the ability of a routing protocol to share information about the networks it knows with other routers using the same routing protocol.
-`A stub network is one accessed by a single route, and the router only has one neighbour` `A default route can either be static or dynamically learned`
+`A stub network is one accessed by a single route, and the router only has one neighbour` `A default route can either be static or dynamically learned.
+0.0.0.0/0 for IPv4 and ::/0 for IPv6` `IPv6 routing protocols use the link-local address of the next-hop router, while IPv4 uses the IP address`